-Various insurance policies are gathered from the top providers in the country, enabling buyers to compare prices and choose the policy that offers the best coverage at the lowest cost.
-Using the car insurance comparison service comes at no cost.
+Various insurance policies are gathered from the top providers in the Philippines, enabling buyers to compare and choose one that offers the best coverage at the lowest cost.
+This car insurance comparison service is free to use.

 📌 Criteria #3: Variety of Insurance Options

 Banks and Dealers: Limited Choices

 Banks and auto dealers don't provide as many options for insurance providers as online brokers do.
-Your choices are limited only to the bank's or dealer's accredited insurance firms.
-There's no opportunity to compare the insurance policies of different providers.
+Your choices are limited only to the bank's or dealer's partners.
+You can't compare different providers' insurance policies.

-When you get an auto loan from banks like BPI, for instance, the only option is its own BPI/MS insurance.
-You can opt to buy insurance other than what BPI offers, but you'll have to have it approved by the bank.
+When you get an auto loan from banks like BPI, for instance, the only option is its own BPI/MS car insurance.
+You can opt to buy something other than BPI's accredited car insurance, but you need to get the bank's approval first.

 As for dealerships, their agents represent a certain insurance provider, so their recommendations for an auto insurance policy may be biased.

 Online Brokers: Enabling Customers to Compare a Variety of Insurers

-In contrast, online brokers—with the variety of their insurance partners—don't have that vested interest when selling a policy from a particular company.
+In contrast, online brokers—with a variety of insurance partners—don't have that vested interest when selling a policy from a particular company.

 The quality of customer service is also a critical consideration when choosing between a bank, dealer, or online broker for your car insurance purchase.